Water metering can provide the following benefits:

 The Regional District does fix leaks in the system when they are detected.
 Significant leaks are fixed as soon as possible.
 Small leaks might be postponed based on weather and scheduling requirements, particularly if not during a high water demand period.

-Small leaks can be hard to find if they are not visible.
+Leaks can be hard to detect, particularly small leaks can be hard to find if they are not visible.
 A small amount of undetected leakage is normal in water systems as leak detection work can be expensive and it is not cost effective to find all small leaks.
 Metering data can also help find leaks.

 Will the RDCK be charging more money for water services when metering is implemented?